limepepper/ansible-role-certbot/README.md

         # or webroot plugin is used
         document_root: /var/www/mywordpresssite.com
         auto_renew: yes
+      # if the certificate is updated, we need to reload apache to pick it up
+      notify:
+        - reload apache

     - name: now we have the cert, create a ssl vhost config for it
       apache_vhost_ssl: